eConnah/School-Notes/School-Notes/Computer Science/NEA/Minigame Platformer - NEA.md

 - [ ] Rarely
 - [ ] Sometimes
 - [ ] Often
+- [x] Always

+When you game late at night, what type of games do you prefer?
+(Multiple choice)
+- [ ] Simple/casual games (e.g., mobile games, puzzles)
+- [x] Competitive games (e.g., shooters, MOBAs)
+- [x] Open-world/sandbox games (e.g., Minecraft)
+- [ ] Social games (e.g., Among Us, VRChat)
+- [ ] Other:

+What frustrates you most about very-late-night gaming?
+(Scale 1–5, 1 = most frustrating)
+- Requires too much focus/effort - 1
+- Games take too long to complete - 2
+- Lack of satisfying "quick wins" - 2
+- Social pressure (e.g., teammates relying on you) - 3
+- Difficulty stopping once started - 5

+Do you ever find yourself mindlessly jumping/moving in-game when bored?
+- [ ] Yes, frequently
+- [x] Occasionally
+- [ ] Rarely
+- [ ] Never

+Why do you delay going to bed?
+(Select all)
+- [x] To reclaim personal time lost during the day
+- [x] To relax/unwind
+- [ ] Fear of missing out (FOMO)
+- [x] Habit
+- [ ] Other:

+How satisfied do you feel after a late-night gaming session?
+- [ ] Very satisfied
+- [ ] Satisfied
+- [x] Neutral
+- [ ] Dissatisfied
+- [ ] Very dissatisfied

+Would you play a game designed to help you wind down before bed?
+- [ ] Yes, if it’s quick and satisfying
+- [ ] Maybe, depending on the gameplay
+- [x] No, I prefer other activities

+Rate how appealing these features sound for a late-night game: (Scale 1–5, 1 = least appealing)
+- Simple controls (e.g., jump/run) - 1
+- Short, completable sessions (10–15 minutes) - 4
+- Minimal story/objectives (no pressure) - 3
+- Calming visuals/sounds - 4
+- A sleep prompt on game completion - 1

+What would motivate you to stop playing and go to sleep?
+(Open-ended)?
+The fact I have to wake up for school the next day.

+### SuperGaston007
+What is your Age Group:
+- [ ] Under 18
+- [x] 18–25
+- [ ] 26–35
+- [ ] 36–45
+- [ ] 46+

+How often do you delay going to bed to engage in leisure activities (e.g., gaming, social media)?
+- [ ] Never
+- [ ] Rarely
+- [ ] Sometimes
+- [x] Often
 - [ ] Always

 When you game late at night, what type of games do you prefer?
 (Multiple choice)
-- [ ] Simple/casual games (e.g., mobile games, puzzles)
+- [x] Simple/casual games (e.g., mobile games, puzzles)
 - [ ] Competitive games (e.g., shooters, MOBAs)
-- [ ] Open-world/sandbox games (e.g., Minecraft)
+- [x] Open-world/sandbox games (e.g., Minecraft)
 - [ ] Social games (e.g., Among Us, VRChat)
 - [ ] Other:

 What frustrates you most about very-late-night gaming?
-(Rank 1–5, 1 = most frustrating)
+(Scale 1–5, 1 = most frustrating)
-- Requires too much focus/effort
+- Requires too much focus/effort - 2
-- Games take too long to complete
+- Games take too long to complete - 1
-- Lack of satisfying "quick wins"
+- Lack of satisfying "quick wins" - 3
-- Social pressure (e.g., teammates relying on you)
+- Social pressure (e.g., teammates relying on you) - 1
-- Difficulty stopping once started
+- Difficulty stopping once started - 5

 Do you ever find yourself mindlessly jumping/moving in-game when bored?
 - [ ] Yes, frequently
-- [ ] Occasionally
+- [x] Occasionally
 - [ ] Rarely
 - [ ] Never

 Why do you delay going to bed?
 (Select all)
 - [ ] To reclaim personal time lost during the day
-- [ ] To relax/unwind
+- [x] To relax/unwind
 - [ ] Fear of missing out (FOMO)
 - [ ] Habit
 - [ ] Other: